suryamondal/mIcal_mc/README.md

 # mIcal simulation

 This code is Geant4 simulation for mIcal with 10 layers of RPCs.
 Total 10 RPCs are placed in the center of each layer.

-The code is tested for
+The code is tested for `root6.20.04`, `clhep2404` and `geant4.10.04.p03`.

+*Warning:*
+- The code has memory leakage.
+It may overflow memory.
+I do not recommend it for running more than 1M events.

 The field file is `B_mical_hist.root`, the file name is hard-coded in `src/micalFieldPropagator.cc`.
 The field map could be scaled down.
 Please look for `fieldxin->Scale(` in the same file.